 - foster parents who work

 Families in other circumstances may also qualify for a child care subsidy.
-Contact us (by phone at 607-274-5612 or email) to find out how we can help!
+Contact us by phone at 607-274-5612 or email to find out how we can help!
 (If you have not heard back from us within 24 hours, please call at (607)274-5612 for assistance.)

 Families eligible for child care subsidies obliged to pay directly to their child care provider a weekly family share.
 Weekly family share is calculated by taking the portion of the household’s annual gross income that is *above the Federal Poverty Level*, multiplying by 10% and dividing by 52 weeks.